official-mitchell/Learning-Intermediate-JS/README.md

 # jQuery
 A JS library used for DOM manipulation, DOM, and JS libraries. jQuery gets replaced at the framework level (React, Angular, Vue).
+It's been this way since at least 2015.

 Functions begin with `$`.
 This is an alias for jQuery.